Taaniya/bayesian-statistics-coursera/README.md

 This repository contains work on bayesian statistics course from Coursera including the experiments run for conceptual understanding, links that I found useful for reference and assignment and quiz solutions.

+All the work is present as Notebooks that can be reproduced anywhere after cloning this repo.

+## Contents

+1. Exploring Family of probability distributions
+2. Bayesian Inference with Pymc3
+3. Confidence interval in Frequentism & Credible intervals in Bayesian statistics
+4. Quiz & assignment solutions